+Potentially significant traffic impacts associated with the sediment removal phase would be temporary, expected to occur during the drier months (from April to December, except on holidays), and would cease at the end of the sediment removal phase.
 Implementation of the mitigation measures described above would reduce some but not all of the impacts to traffic and circulation to a level less than significant.
 Other potential impact reduction measures discussed above could reduce impacts to less than significant.
-However, these measures cannot be legally imposed by the LACFCD, since the locations are under the jurisdiction of other agencies.
+These measures cannot be legally imposed by the LACFCD, however, since the locations are under the jurisdiction of other agencies.
 Every reasonable effort will be made to coordinate with and receive approval from the jurisdictional agencies to implement the impact reduction measures but LACFCD cannot guarantee that the measures will be implemented.
-Therefore, these impacts could remain potentially significant.
+Therefore, these temporary impacts could remain potentially significant.
+No significant traffic impacts would occur under reservoir management.